10+ Midwest Museums for Families

 728 Washington St, Pella, Iowa

-The Pella Historical Society and Museums is great for all ages.
-When you pay admission you can pick up a fun scavenger hunt for the kids which keeps them intrigued during the whole experience.
+The Pella Historical Society and Museums are great for all ages.
+When you pay admission, you can pick up a fun scavenger hunt for the kids, which keeps them intrigued during the whole experience.
 My children’s favorite part of the tour was the ‘Puppet Theatre’.
 It was a fun place for the kids to play and use their imaginations.
 You can also take a tour of the top of the windmill and learn how flour is made.

 Science City at Union Station